Onedy/inditex-shop/readme.md

 # shop API

-This is an API first microservice that serves information about products.
+This is an API first hexagonal-architecture microservice that serves information about products.

 Steps in its creation: